DESIGNED for BEAUTY.

 - Will you need a separate area for a hot tub or showers?

-- Will you need muli-levels.
-Will you want access from these levels?
+- Will you need multi levels and will you want access from these levels?

 For most, the space needed for entertainment is minimal.
 For instance, if you are only considering a small grilling area and patio set, the space needed to seat 4-6 people requires about 144 square feet.
 For 10-12 people, you’ll want up to 288 square feet.
 However, if you want extra breathing room, we recommend at least 392 square feet.